AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/introduction/controlling-fixtures.md

 ## Fixture Groups

-Fixtures may be [grouped](../controlling-fixtures/fixture-groups.md) for quick selection, press <Keys.HardKey>Group</Keys.HardKey>, \[Record
+Fixtures may be [grouped](../controlling-fixtures/fixture-groups.md) for quick selection, press <Keys.HardKey>Group</Keys.HardKey>, <Keys.SoftKey>Record
-Group\], select fixtures for group, set legend using \[Provide a legend\], press a handle to store.
+Group</Keys.SoftKey>, select fixtures for group, set legend using <Keys.SoftKey>Provide a legend</Keys.SoftKey>, press a handle to store.
 If the handle has a fader it becomes a master fader for the group.
 Order of fixture selection is remembered for use with shapes.
 Physical layout of fixtures in group can also be set for use with pixel mapper or shapes.